f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 If the command cannot be executed, you need to install Docker Compose.
 However if you are using the UDF Blueprint, you do not need to install it since it is already pre-installed.

-### 4. Clone Repository
+### 5. Clone Repository

 After that, clone the [repository](https://github.com/yoctoserge/bigip_automation_examples.git).
 Note that you don't need to specify the SSH keys in Blueprint since they are already specified.

-## 5 Automation scripts
+## Review Automation Scripts (optional)

 Let's take a look at automation scripts.
 Proceed to the following directory:

 ```bash
 bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/cicd-environment/server-git/repo